Daniel Brochu

 Daniel Brochu (born 1970) is a Canadian actor.

 Early life

 Brochu came from a single parent family and has asthma, both of which he has in common with his character Buster Baxter on Arthur.
+He had worked as a postal carrier prior to becoming an actor.
+Brochu got into acting after one of his teacher’s wives, who had done dubbing, inspired him to become an actor.
+He credits Mel Blanc and his mentor Tim Reid for inspiration.

 Career

 Brochu is best known for voicing Buster Baxter in the PBS TV series Arthur and its spin-off Postcards from Buster, as well as Danny Pickett in later seasons of What's with Andy?.

 Personal life

 Before becoming a voice actor, he was a mail carrier.
 On July 2, 2005, Brochu married Sara Bradeen.
 Together they have two sons.